holtrop/propane/doc/user_guide.md

 ```

 The `Start` structure will have a field called `pItems` and another field of
-the same name but with a positional suffix (`pItems1`) which both point to the
+the same name but with a positional suffix (`pItems1`) which both refer to the
 parsed `Items` node.
-Their value will be null if the parsed `Items` rule was empty.
+Both will be invalid node handles if the parsed `Items` rule was empty.

-For Rust targets each of these generated fields is an accessor method returning
-a tree node handle, so the fields described in this section are read as
-`node.pItems()`, `node.pItems1()`, and so on.
-A handle for an absent child is not null; instead its `valid()` method returns
-`false`.
+Tree node fields are not data members; they are read through the per-language
+accessors described in the "Parser rule code blocks" section, so this field is
+read as `p_Start_pItems(node)` for C, `node.pItems()` for C++ and Rust, and
+`node.pItems` for D.

 The `Items` structure will have fields:

-  * `pItem` and `pItem1` which point to the parsed `Item` structure.
+  * `pItem` and `pItem1` which refer to the parsed `Item` node.
-  * `pItemsMore` and `pItemsMore2` which point to the parsed `ItemsMore` structure.
+  * `pItemsMore` and `pItemsMore2` which refer to the parsed `ItemsMore` node.

-If a rule can be empty (for example in the second `Items` rule above), then
+If a rule can be empty (for example in the second `Items` rule above), then the
-an instance of a pointer to that rule's generated tree node will be null if the
+field referring to that rule's generated tree node will be an invalid node
-parser matches the empty rule pattern.
+handle if the parser matches the empty rule pattern.

-The non-positional tree node field pointer will not be generated if there are
+The non-positional tree node field will not be generated if there are multiple
-multiple positions in which an instance of the node it points to could be
+positions in which an instance of the node it refers to could be present.
-present.
 For example, in the below rules:

 ```